FajraKatviro/FKFramework3/README.md

 qbs

-This section provides the set of Submodules for enablind FKFramework3 features.
+This section provides the set of Submodules for enabling FKFramework3 features.
 Add submodule as a dependency to enable feature.

 qmake